Bharat0014/HGCal-ValidDetId-SQLite/README.md

 >> git clone https://github.com/Bharat0014/HGCal-ValidDetId-SQLite.git
 >> scram b -j8
 ```
-**scarm b -j8** - This command is for compaliation of the cmssw code and the **-j8** is used to achive the good compilation speed through 8 cores.
+**scarm b -j8**  This command is for compaliation of the cmssw code and **-j8** is used to achive the good compilation speed through 8 cores.

 ### 4. Download the Pre-generated SimHit and SQLite Dataset (For User Only).